legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

    -I plan on rebuilding this again soon.

  # Several lockups(freezes with no error mesgs) have occured with this current build.

+ *Try testing it with different video drivers and different QEMU versions.

 See for yourself!
 Ready set go?